-Obtaining property by false pretenses constitutes a larceny crime in the state of Connecticut.
-If you face this charge, you can get the information that you need to defend yourself here.
+Obtaining property by false pretenses and obtaining property by false promise are larceny crimes in the state of Connecticut.
+If you face one of these charges, you can get the information that you need to defend yourself here.

 Obtaining Property by False Pretenses